jamesfmackenzie/jamesfmackenzie.github.io/_posts/understanding_star_wars_the_force_awakens/2016-01-02-what-happens-between-return-of-the-jedi-and-the-force-awakens.md

 She quickly rescinds the emergency powers enacted by Palpatine, restores a democratically elected senate and outlines a plan for disarmament.

-Her aim is to introduce small, autonomous armies focused on planetary defence, resourced by reductions in the New  the Republic military.
+Her aim is to introduce small, autonomous armies focused on planetary defence, resourced by reductions in the New Republic military.

 ###An Empire on the edge

 Despite the blockades, planets continue to secede to the New Republic.
 In addition, several Moffs and Generals defect, relinquishing their Star Destroyers to the New Republic fleet.

-Emboldened by the defections and bolstered by the reinforcements, the New Republic wins a series of military victories, a landslide of planets rallying to their cause.
+Emboldened by the defections and bolstered by the reinforcements, the New Republic wins a string of military victories, a landslide of planets rallying to their cause.

 Now one year after Endor, and in an effort to stop the rot, the remaining Imperials plan a do-or-die battle at the strategically unimportant planet of Jakku.